 ARES facilities may be configured to three primary storage functions:

 - Smaller ARES facility in the power range of 20-50MW can provide Ancillary Services only.
-This type of facility is called a Regulation Energy Management (REM) Facility.
+This type of facility is called an Ancillary Service Facility.

 - Intermediate Scale ARES facilities ranging from 50-200MW can provide Ancillary Services and short duration (2 hours capacity) storage necessary for Renewables Integration.